-The anchor arrangement, any additional anchorage as well as the corresponding anchorage forces for the relevant system configuration can be taken from the general type approval Z-8.1-185.1 dated 3 January 2016 and they are also described in section 9.2.
-Where something is unexplained or in any cases of doubt, the general type approval shall apply, in particular its Appendices B and C. The anchor forces specified therein constitute working loads.
+The anchor arrangement, any additional anchorage as well as the corresponding anchorage forces for the relevant system configuration can be taken from the general type approval Z-8.1-185.2 and they are also described in section 9.2.
+The anchor forces specified therein constitute working loads.